ApiLogicServer/API_Fiddle/readme.md

 &nbsp;

-As shown above, it's easy to create projects with a single command.
+As described above, you can create projects with a single command.
 To help you explore, ApiLogicServer provides several pre-installed sqlite sample databases:

 ```bash
 cd API_Fiddle